-I am a Lecturer/Assistant Professor in Sociology at the University of Melbourne.
-Prior to this appointment, I was an Associate Director and Research Associate of the ‘Technologies for Aging Gracefully Lab’ (TAGlab) at the University of Toronto (Dept. of Computer Science).
-At TAGlab, I was studying the ways in which Information and Communication Technologies (ICTs) can be adopted and used by frail institutionalized older adults to enhance inclusion, connection, and quality of life.
+Prior to my current appointment at the University of Melbourne, I was an Associate Director and Research Associate of the ‘Technologies for Aging Gracefully Lab’ (TAGlab) at the University of Toronto, Dept. of Computer Science.
+At TAGlab, I was leading an interdisciplinary team studying the ways in which digital technology can be developed, adopted, and used by frail institutionalized older adults to enhance inclusion, connection, and quality of life.
 I also taught social research methods (quantitative and qualitative) for computer scientists.

-Previously, I was an Assistant Professor of Sociology at the University of Lisbon (ISCSP-UL) where I taught and conducted research on sociology of technology, aging, social capital, and social research methods.
-I continue to collaborate with the Centre for Public Administration & Policies (CAPP, ISCSP) at the University of Lisbon and the eplanning lab (FCUL), both at the University of Lisbon.
+Previously, I was an Assistant Professor of Sociology at the University of Lisbon (ISCSP-UL) where I taught and conducted research on sociology of technology, aging, social capital, and research methods.
+I continue to collaborate with the Centre for Public Administration & Policies (CAPP, ISCSP) at the University of Lisbon and the eplanning lab at the University of Aveiro (MIT/CITIDEP).